programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 You may still be wondering: What is the value of extracting language data like lemmas, part-of-speech tags, and named entities from a corpus?
 How can they help researchers answer meaningful humanities research questions?
 To illustrate, let's look at the example corpus and questions developed for this lesson.

 ## Dataset: Michigan Corpus of Upper-Level Student Papers
 The [Michigan Corpus of Upper-Level Student Papers (MICUSP)](https://elicorpora.info/main) is a corpus of 829 high-scoring academic writing samples from students at the University of Michigan.
-The papers come from 16 disciplines and seven genres; all were written by senior undergraduate or graduate students and received an A-range score in a university course. [^1] The papers and their metadata are publicly available on MICUSP Simple, an online interface which allows users to search for papers by a range of fields (e.g. genre, discipline, student level, textual features) and conduct simple keyword analyses across disciplines and genres.
+The texts come from 16 disciplines and seven genres; all were written by senior undergraduate or graduate students and received an A-range score in a university course. [^1] The texts and their metadata are publicly available on MICUSP Simple, an online interface which allows users to search for texts by a range of fields (e.g. genre, discipline, student level, textual features) and conduct simple keyword analyses across disciplines and genres.

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-01.png" alt="MICUSP Simple Interface web page, displaying list of papers included in MICUSP, distribution of papers across disiplines and paper types, and options to sort papers by student levels, nativeness, textual features, paper types, and disciplines" caption="Figure 1: MICUSP Simple Interface" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-01.png" alt="MICUSP Simple Interface web page, displaying list of texts included in MICUSP, distribution of texts across disiplines and paper types, and options to sort texts by student levels, nativeness, textual features, paper types, and disciplines" caption="Figure 1: MICUSP Simple Interface" %}

 Metadata from the corpus is available to download in csv form.
 The text files can be retrieved via webscraping, a process explained further in [Jeri Wieringa's Intro to BeautifulSoup lesson](/en/lessons/retired/intro-to-beautiful-soup), which has been retired because the underlying website has changed, but is still methodologically useful.

 Given its size and robust metadata, MICUSP has become a valuable tool for researchers seeking to study student writing computationally.
 Notably, Jack Hardy and Ute Römer [^2] use MICUSP to study language features that indicate how student writing differs across disciplines, Laura Aull [^3] compares usages of stance markers across student genres, and Sugene Kim [^4] highlights discrepancies between prescriptive grammar rules and actual language use in student work.
 Like much corpus anaylysis research, these studies are predicated on the fact that computational analysis of language patterns—the discrete lexico-grammatical practices students employ in their writing—can yield insights into larger questions about academic writing.
 Given its value in discovering linguistic annotations, spaCy is well-poised to conduct this type of analysis using MICUSP.

 This lesson will explore a subset of documents from MICUSP: 67 Biology papers and 98 English papers.
-Papers in this select corpus belong to all seven MICUSP genres: Argumentative Essay, Creative Writing, Critique/Evaluation, Proposal, Report, Research Paper, and Response Paper.
+Writing samples in this select corpus belong to all seven MICUSP genres: Argumentative Essay, Creative Writing, Critique/Evaluation, Proposal, Report, Research Paper, and Response Paper.
 This select corpus and the associated metadata csv are available to download as part of the [lesson materials](https://github.com/mkane968/Corpus-Analysis-with-SpaCy/tree/main/lesson-materials).
 It has been culled from the larger corpus in order to investigate the differences between two distinct disciplines of academic writing (Biology and English).
 It is also a manageable size for the purposes of this lesson.

 **Quick note on corpus size and processing speed:** spaCy is able to process jobs of up to 1 million characters, so it can be used to process the full MICUSP corpus, or other corpora containing hundreds or thousands of texts.
 You are more than welcome to retrieve the entire MICUSP corpus with [this webscraping code](https://github.com/mkane968/webscraping_micusp/blob/main/MICUSP_Webscraping_11-22.ipynb) and using that dataset for the analysis.
 However, if your computer has more limited processing power or memory, or if you choose to use the Google Colab version of this lessson, you may encounter lags in runtime or run out of memory when your code is trying to process larger corpora.

 ## Research Questions: Linguistic Differences Within Student Paper Genres and Disciplines
-This lesson will describe how spaCy's utilities in **stopword removal,** **tokenization,** and **lemmatization** can assist in (and hinder) the preparation of student papers for analysis.
+This lesson will describe how spaCy's utilities in **stopword removal,** **tokenization,** and **lemmatization** can assist in (and hinder) the preparation of student texts for analysis.
 It will also demonstrate how spaCy's ability to extract linguistic annotations like **part-of-speech tags** and **named entities** can be used to compare conventions within subsets of a discourse community of interest.
 The focus will be on lexico-grammatical features that may indicate genre and disciplinary differences in academic writing.
 The following research questions will be investigated:

-### RQ1: Do students use certain parts of speech more frequently in Biology papers versus English papers that signify differences in disciplinary conventions?
+### RQ1: Do students use certain parts of speech more frequently in Biology texts versus English texts that signify differences in disciplinary conventions?
 Prior research has shown that even when writing in the same genres, writers in the sciences follow different conventions than those in the humanities.
-Notably, academic writing in the sciences has been characterized as informational, descriptive, and procedural, while that in the humanities is narrativized, evaluative, and situation-dependent (i.e. focused on discussing a particular text or prompt).[^5] By deploying spaCy on the MICUSP texts, researchers can determine whether there are any significant differences between the part-of-speech tag frequencies in English and Biology papers.
-For example, we might expect students writing Biology papers to use more adjectives than those in the humanities, given their focus on description.
-Conversely, we might suspect English papers contain more verbs and verb auxiliaries, indicating a more narrative structure.
+Notably, academic writing in the sciences has been characterized as informational, descriptive, and procedural, while that in the humanities is narrativized, evaluative, and situation-dependent (i.e. focused on discussing a particular text or prompt).[^5] By deploying spaCy on the MICUSP texts, researchers can determine whether there are any significant differences between the part-of-speech tag frequencies in English and Biology texts.
+For example, we might expect students writing Biology texts to use more adjectives than those in the humanities, given their focus on description.
+Conversely, we might suspect English texts contain more verbs and verb auxiliaries, indicating a more narrative structure.
 We'll analyze part-of-speech counts generated by spaCy to test these hypotheses as well as explore other part-of-speech count differences that could prompt further investigation.

 ### RQ2: Do students use certain named entities more frequently in different academic genres that signify differences in genre conventions?
 As with disciplines, research has shown that different genres of writing have their own conventions and expectations.
-For example, explanatory genres like research papers, proposals and reports tend to focus on description and explanation, whereas argumentative and critique-driven papers are driven by evaluations and arguments. [^6] By deploying spaCy on the MICUSP texts, researchers can determine whether there are any significant differences between the named entity frequencies in papers within the seven different genres represented (Argumentative Essay, Creative Writing, Critique/Evaluation, Proposal, Report, Research Paper, and Response Paper).
+For example, explanatory genres like research papers, proposals and reports tend to focus on description and explanation, whereas argumentative and critique-driven texts are driven by evaluations and arguments. [^6] By deploying spaCy on the MICUSP texts, researchers can determine whether there are any significant differences between the named entity frequencies in texts within the seven different genres represented (Argumentative Essay, Creative Writing, Critique/Evaluation, Proposal, Report, Research Paper, and Response Paper).
 We may suspect that argumentative genres engage more with people or works of art, since these could be entities serving to support their arguments or as the subject of their critiques.
 Conversely, perhaps dates and numbers are more prevalent in evidence-heavy genres, like research papers and proposals.
 We'll analyze the nouns and noun phrases spaCy has tagged as "named entities" to test these hypotheses.

 In addition to exploring the research questions above, this lesson will address how a dataset enriched by spaCy can be exported in a usable format for further machine learning tasks like [sentiment analysis](/en/lessons/sentiment-analysis#calculate-sentiment-for-a-paragraph) or [topic modeling](/en/lessons/topic-modeling-and-mallet).